lunabaalbaki/Career-Guide-Dashboard-for-Lebanese-Students/README.md

 Infromation about the above files:

+**Luna Baalbaki - MSBA Capstone Final Report - 201802512.pdf**
+is a detailed report about the whole "Marekt Driven Career Dashboard for Lebanese Students" project.
+It contains introduction, background infromation, methedology, resutls, discussion and conclusion.

 **final_capstone.py:**
 is the python file for the Streamlit WebApp.
 It is the file that I used for the public deployment.